charitra1022/PyMediaPlayer/CONTRIBUTING.md

 6. Creating issues regarding bugs/error/features.
 7. Any other means by which this project can stand out from the croud.

-Become a contributor, and help this project become a success in the world of **Open Source**.
+Become a contributor, and, help this project become a success in the world of **Open Source**.